 The Oversight committee and the Performance Audit Committee have also been established.
-This committee is highly functional and held 8 eight meetings in the previous financial year 2019-20, the details of the functions are outlined in the report of audit committee chairperson which is appendix G of this report.
+This committee is highly functional and held 8 eight meetings in the previous financial year 2020/21, the details of the functions are outlined in the report of audit committee chairperson which is appendix G of this report.

 The Municipal Public Accounts Committee (MPAC) has been established and held regular meetings.
-MPAC held 6 meeting in the 2019-20 financial year,
+MPAC held 5 meeting and two projects visit in the 2020/21 financial year,